windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

     <img src="images/64x64.png" width="640" alt="64x64" />
 </p>

 After data augmentation & crop, I resized image to 64x64.
 I tried 200x66 and 64x32 size but 64x64 size was best in my model and parameter setting.
+I also tested 128x128 size for better layer feature map resolution, the result was similar with 64x64.
+In NVIDIA paper, they converted RGB to YUV color space but I used a RGB image.

 ## Network Architecture